bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Yeah.
 So the underlying motivation here is actually that there are different intentions that the user might have.
-They might want to send an entire coin to an exchange for privacy reasons or they might want to send an exact amount to an exchange and in retrospect you don't really know what the user intended so that creates problems when you try to bump the fee.
+They might want to send an entire coin to an exchange for privacy reasons or they might want to send an exact amount to an exchange and in retrospect, you don't really know what the user intended so that creates problems when you try to bump the fee.
 But also the code that actually implements this is a bit of a mess because it has all these different features.
 So you can do all these different things for different use cases.
 That means your code is full of if, then, else, if, if, else, else, if.
-And so basically this is the first step to splitting that up to saying okay if you want to do this specific thing use the send all method if you want to do this other thing use the send method and that's the first step to just you know at the command line it's easier to tell users to to start using two different commands for two different things and then eventually I guess under the hood there will be some changes to the GUI to also use the separation.
+And so basically this is the first step to splitting that up to saying okay if you want to do this specific thing use the `sendall` method if you want to do this other thing use the send method and that's the first step to just you know at the command line it's easier to tell users to start using two different commands for two different things and then eventually I guess under the hood there will be some changes to the GUI to also use the separation.

 Aaron van Wirdum: 00:38:52

-Okay.
 I mean, this sounds like something that basically all wallets already do.

+Sjors Provoost: 00:38:58

 I don't know.

-Sjors Provoost: 00:38:58

 Like I said, it's not a new piece of functionality.

 Aaron van Wirdum: 00:39:01

-The insulting thing though, is that other wallets, the university accepted term for this is sends max. send max?
+The insulting thing though, is that other wallets, the universally accepted term for this is send-max.

 Sjors Provoost: 00:39:07

-Yeah but it's send max given a set of coins.
+Yeah, but it's send-max given a set of coins.

 Aaron van Wirdum: 00:39:12

-That's also what send max is I think or not?
+That's also what send-max is I think or not?

 Sjors Provoost: 00:39:14